-The environment of the tea ceremony must be interconnected to the nature.
+The environment of the tea ceremony must be interconnected to nature.
 Tea rooms are usually set up next to a Japanese garden the participants have to pass through.
 The wagashi served in the ceremony are supposed to be not sweet in order to enjoy the natural taste of the tea.
-Display of metal, plastic and artificial things should be abstained.
+Display of metal, plastic, and artificial things should have abstained.

 SHIBUMI: SIMPLE & ELEGANT

-In many cultures it may be considered a bit strange if adults come together and drink tea in a quiet small room.
+In many cultures, it may be considered a bit strange if adults come together and drink tea in a quiet small room.
 In Japanese culture however, chinmoku (silence) has a positive meaning.
 Silence is perfectly normal and should be cherished.
-The true meaning of things are usually hidden in words that are not spoken.
+The true meaning of things is usually hidden in words that are not spoken.

 MA: PAUSE, SPACE

 The concept of ma is similar to chinmoku.
-In Japan it is believed the the space between things do not separate, but, connect them.
+In Japan, it is believed the space between things does not separate, but, connect them.
 This is similar to the way “silence” between the “notes” create meaningful melodies.
 So, the space, gap, and intervals among things are seen positive in Japanese culture.
-As he matter of fact, space or emptiness is the foundation of zen philosophy where awakening is synonymous to making sense of vast emptiness of the universe.
-The empty tea ceremony room with no furniture reminds us that it is life itself what occupies the emptiness in the room.
-The big white background on hanging scrolls or the space between tea ceremony room flowers always remind us how “pause” in life make our lives more meaningful.
+As he matter of fact, space or emptiness is the foundation of zen philosophy where awakening is synonymous with making sense of the vast emptiness of the universe.
+The empty tea ceremony room with no furniture reminds us that it is life itself that occupies the emptiness in the room.
+The big white background on hanging scrolls or space between tea ceremony room flowers always reminds us how “pause” in life makes our lives more meaningful.

 ISHIN- DENSHIN: FROM HEART TO HEART.